Chetan-Hebbar/Chetan-Hebbar/README.md

 - 👋 Hi, I’m @Chetan-Hebbar
-I'm using this git branch to showcase and maintain projects that I build on my journey to learn some practical applications for programming.
+I'm using this git account to showcase and maintain projects that I build on my journey to learn some practical applications for programming.
 I already have some light programming experience from college and previous jobs, so this space is more for me to play around and maintain a 'source of truth'